Your Cart

 When you create a project with natural fibres, you can use the properties of those fibres to help reshape your pieces or project using water or steam.
 This process is called blocking.
 Blocking can even out stitches, open up cables, or reshape a piece with imperfect gauge to where it is meant to be.
 Some types of projects should always be blocked (such as sweaters), and others are more optional.

-You’re already doing a form of blocking when you lay your sweater flat to dry.
+You’re already doing a form of blocking when you lay a sweater flat to dry.
 Letting a sweater dry on a hanger will inevitably leave it stretched out and oddly shaped.
 Essentially, doing that is still blocking—just not used to your advantage.

 Blocking can really only be done on natural fibres.
 Wool, alpaca, cotton, linen, and most other natural fibres have innate “memory” that can be manipulated to shape when wet.
 Synthetic fibres such as acrylic don’t have the same structure, and blocking has little to no effect—although you can use steam to “kill” acrylic and give it more drape.
 This is an irreversible process, however, so use wisely.